tomsarduy/parallux/README.md

 If the browser don't support translate3D, I decided to not do parallax at all.
 But the layer will be fixed in the background, so it will be very similar.
 Is proved that the scroll performance animating `position-x` and `position-y` will be a problem.

 ####Fallback in Mobile
 In the last version of Safari and Chrome for mobile, there is already support for translate3d!
 That is great, but still is not very smooth and depends a lot of the mobile hardware.
 For example, in Safari and iPhone 6 works great, but not in Chrome in a regular Android device, so I added an option (`enableMobile=false`) and it's up to you to enable parallax on mobile devices.
+Works great in last versions of Chrome and Safari.

 ####Crossbrowser issues resolved
 You don't want to know how many crossbrowser issues I went trough while developing this plugin, but most of them are resolved using CSS hacks and scroll improvements, thanks to [StackOverflow](stackoverflow.com/users/670377/tom-sarduy).